raj007-star/COB-Python-Development/README.md

 #### Task 1
 3. **Expense Tracker**
-   - **Description**: An light weight Python application for tracking daily expenses.
+   - **Description**: An intuitive and light weight Python application for tracking daily expenses.
 Record, view, and manage your spending with ease using this simple expense tracker.
 Stay in control of your finances and keep an eye on your daily transactions.

    - [**Demo/Documentation**](https://github.com/raj007-star/COB-Python-Development/tree/c28425632160f021de7309a27f3e69b8d6be54ce/Expense%20Tracker)